Vance arrives in India for a 4-day visit that includes talks with Modi and personal engagements

 Vance’s first visit to New Delhi comes amid the backdrop of Trump's now-paused tariff program against most countries, including India.
 It also coincides with a rapidly intensifying trade war between Washington and Beijing, which is New Delhi’s main rival in the region.

-“We are very positive that the visit will give a further boost to our bilateral ties,” Indian Foreign Ministry spokesperson Randhir Jaiswal told reporters last week.

 Vance was greeted with an Indian classical dance performance after he arrived at New Delhi's Palam airport on Monday, following his visit to Rome, where he met Pope Francis on Easter Sunday.
-He is accompanied by his wife, Usha Vance, whose parents are from India, along with their children and officials from the U.S. administration.
-The couple will visit historical sites in the cities of Jaipur and Agra.
+He is accompanied by his wife, Usha Vance, a practicing Hindu whose parents are from India, along with their three children and officials from the U.S. administration.

-India is a close partner of the U.S. and an important strategic ally in combating the rising influence of China in the Indo-Pacific region.
+The family visited the Akshardham Hindu temple in New Delhi after their arrival and are expected to tour the iconic Taj Mahal monument and the 12th-century Amer Fort — a UNESCO world heritage site — during their trip.

-Modi established a good working relationship with Trump during his first term in office and the two leaders are likely to further boost cooperation between their countries.
+Washington has long sought to develop a deeper partnership with New Delhi, which is seen as a bulwark against China.
+Modi particularly established a good working relationship with Trump during his first term in office and the two leaders are likely to further boost cooperation between their countries.

-He was among the first leaders to visit the U.S. and hold talks with Trump after he returned to the White House.
-During his visit, Modi hailed a "mega partnership" with the U.S., and kickstarted a negotiation process to minimize the possible fallout of Trump's tariffs.
+Modi was among the first leaders to visit the U.S. and hold talks with Trump after he returned to the White House.
+During his visit, he hailed a "mega partnership" with the U.S., and kickstarted a negotiation process to minimize the possible fallout of Trump's tariffs.

-Regardless, Trump targeted India with a 26% levy, which has since been paused.
+Regardless, Trump targeted India with a 26% levy, part of which has since been paused.
 However, he has continued to call India a “tariff abuser” and “tariff king.”

+Trade talks are urgent for Delhi as it tries to avoid Trump's tariffs

 Credit: AP